 Romania tourist map:

-On this map you can see all the attractions in Romania recommended by travel bloggers:
+On this map you can see all the tourist attractions in Romania recommended by travel bloggers:

-And here is the list with these attractions and why are they recommended:
+And here is the list of these attractions and why are they recommended:

 Beautiful places in Romania: Danube Delta